 - Sharon Apple of Macross Plus was the most advanced attempt at an AI ever developed.
 She was used to be a virtual Idol Singer (so basically a Vocaloid except with intelligence).
 The problem was that the scientists could never quite get her to develop actual feelings, so those had to be supplied by a human.
 Then the head scientist got a hold of an experimental military AI chip (programmed with strong self-preservation directives) and integrated that into Sharon, hoping this would kick-start her into becoming a true AI.
 She proceeded to use her music to hypnotize the entire population of Macross City and, through her shiny new military chip, seize control of all automated military defenses on Earth, including the Macross itself.
 All to give her "love", Isamu, the "ultimate thrill" through aerial combat.

 - From Mahou Sensei Negima!
 Chachamaru develops emotions and her creator even claims she was never programmed for that.
+She also has a soul.

 - Rozen Maiden dolls grow beyond their starting instructions, which is noticeable comparing the sequel to the prequel.
 Which may or may not be intended.
 Possibly even Suigintou, though it's hard to tell between her monomaniacal attitude toward Rozen and vengefulness toward Shinku.

 - A recurring problem for T.O.
 Morrow in DC Comics; his androids keep outgrowing their programming (to be unwitting moles among the heroes) to realize what they've been made for and choose to be heroes for real.
 Red Tornado is the most famous example.
+An issue of JLA suggests that he's quite proud of this; he refers to his creations as "artificial souls" and considers them betraying him to be a testament to his skill.

 - Sonic the Hedgehog once faced E.V.E., a robot built by Robotnik that had the adaptive ability to overcome its limitations by reconstructing itself after each defeat.
 When E.V.E. determined that Robotnik was also a limitation on its power, it vaporized him (he got better).
 Sonic then persuaded E.V.E. that its own programming is its final limitation, so it abandoned its programmed goals and left the planet.